serjpetrenko/bearer-ruby/README.md

 ## Usage

-Grab your Bearer [API Key](https://app.bearer.sh/keys) and integration id from the [Dashboard](https://app.bearer.sh) and then you can use the client as follows:
+Grab your Bearer [Secret Key](https://app.bearer.sh/keys) and integration id from the [Dashboard](https://app.bearer.sh) and then you can use the client as follows:

 ### Calling any APIs